What is YogAbility?

 YogAbility™ is a therapeutic approach to Yoga for people with special needs or disabilities.
 The sessions focus on breathing exercises, gentle poses, and movement to music, safe stretching, and deep relaxation.

-It is also important to understand that this practice is for ages, conditions and those suffering from chronic and acute illness.
+It is also important to understand that this practice is for all ages, conditions and those suffering from chronic or acute illnesses.
 An attribute that students achieve is a peaceful and quiet mind.

 On-Going Yoga Classes